formtools/docs/README.md

 - remove all tables
 - search for 'demo' and remove any references
 - link checker on the entire doc (once complete)
+- search for 'feature suggestions' & make sure they're linking to github